lordfpx/AB-formValidation/README.md

   myField.abFieldValidation.checkValidity();
   ```

-* Set custom error status on a field
+* To set custom error status on a field (after an ajax validation for ex.)
   ```
   // select the parent with the data-ab-field-validation attribute var myField = document.querySelector('...');